foundry-vtt-community/wiki.js/development/api/applicationv2.md

     }
     window: {
       controls: [
+    		{
       	  // font awesome icon
        	  icon: 'fa-solid fa-triangle-exclamation',
           // string that will be run through localization
           label: "Bar",
           // string that MUST match one of your `actions`
-        action: "myAction"
+          action: "myAction",
+        },
       ]
     }
   }